Good Films. Do Good.

 our vision

-To influence positive behavioral change by sharing environmental and social justice films that inspire and engage neighbors to become global citizens.
+To influence positive behavioral change by sharing justice focused films that inspire and engage neighbors to become global citizens.

 our mission